July 2025 Central Texas floods: Influence of climate change

 The 2021 IPCC report on The Physical Science Basis stated that climate change was increasing the frequency and intensity of extreme heavy rainfall events and flash floods, with the rarer extreme events becoming more frequent.
 Natural variability also plays a part, and during the spring of 2024, the phase of the El Niño–Southern Oscillation was linked to enhanced severe weather outbreaks in the region.

 On July 7, Faranda (Research Director in Climate Physics, LSCE), Ginesta (Oxford Smith School), and Alberti (INGV), published a report, on Zenodo.
 They described the flood on July 4, its meteorological conditions, and its background with reference to the 2021 IPCC report.
 Comparing present regional conditions (1987–2023) to the past (1950–1986), their analysis concluded that meteorological conditions leading to the July 2025 floods in Texas were up to 7% wetter compared to similar past events; "Natural variability alone cannot explain the changes in precipitation associated with this very exceptional meteorological condition."

-Climate scientist Andrew Dessler, at Texas A&M University, said careful attribution studies will be needed to measure exactly how much his event had been affected by extra energy in the climate system due to increasing carbon in the atmosphere, but "every weather event we see now carries some influence from climate change.
+Climate scientist Andrew Dessler, at Texas A&M University, said careful attribution studies will be needed to measure exactly how much this event had been affected by extra energy in the climate system due to increasing carbon in the atmosphere, but "every weather event we see now carries some influence from climate change.
 The only question is how big that influence is."
 Jennifer Francis of the Woodwell Climate Research Center said there was "a clear signal and fingerprint of climate change in this type of event".